2vrk1504/SoundProcessor/README.md

 # SoundProcessor

 ## Description
-A naive sound processor, which can do the follows:
+A naive real-time digital sound processor, which can do the follows on mic input:
 1. Add an echo/delay effect
 2. Can Low Pass Filter